iahuang/cosmoe/README.md

 # Cosmoe

-*Enabling inference of large mixture-of-experts (MoE) models on Apple Silicon using dynamic offloading.*
+Cosmoe is an inference engine for large mixture-of-experts (MoE) models on Apple Silicon machines that leverages dynamic offloading to disk in order to enable inference of models whose _total parameter size exceeds available memory_.

 ## Motivation